docker/labs/windows/modernize-traditional-apps/README.md

 Those apps are great candidates for moving to Docker, which you can do *without changing code or rewriting the app*.
 Running .NET apps in a modern application platform adds [agility, portability and security](https://www.docker.com/sites/default/files/DC_SB_Microsoft.pdf) to existing apps.

 These labs walk through modernization programs for typical .NET application architectures.
-In each case we start with a sample app in a Visual Studio solution, then we follow the same process:
+In each case you'll start with a sample app in a Visual Studio solution, then follow the same process:

-- Package up a Docker image to compile the application, so we can build it without Visual Studio.
+- Package up a Docker image to compile the application, so you can build it without Visual Studio.

 - Package up the application into a Docker image, so the app can run on any Windows machine running Docker.